Nicolas Andermatt

-Nicolas Andermatt (born 6 November 1995) is a Swiss professional footballer who plays as a midfielder for SpVgg Bayreuth.
+Nicolas Andermatt (born 6 November 1995) is a Swiss professional footballer who plays as a midfielder for FC 08 Homburg.

 Club career

 Andermatt made his professional debut for SV Meppen in the 3.
 Liga on 31 July 2019, coming on as a substitute in the 69th minute for Max Kremer in the 4–2 away win against Chemnitzer FC.

 In October 2023, Andermatt signed for Austrian 2.
 Liga club SKU Amstetten.

 International career

 Andermatt made one appearance for the Switzerland under-18 national team, featuring as a substitute in a 3–1 win against Slovenia on 17 April 2013.

 Personal life

 Andermatt's father, Martin, is a former Swiss international footballer and current manager.